Skip to content

 Proper KYC requires a thorough understanding of the industry you operate in as a business and the laws laid down by regulatory bodies in that jurisdiction.
 With the right compliance program, organizations can easily achieve compliance in the regions they operate.

 Smile ID solutions are designed to provide you with comprehensive AML and KYC coverage in 52+ countries across Africa.
-Our APIs and SDKs are designed for easy integration with and interaction with your existing infrastructure.
+Our APIs and SDKs are designed for easy integration and interaction with your existing infrastructure.
 Book a free demo today to learn more.

 Ready to get started?